-Particulars As At 31 st March, 2022 As At 31 st March, 2021
+As At 31st March, 2022 31st March, 2021 120310 152882 (8515) (5554)

-Total Debt 120310 152882

-Cash and Cash Equivalent (8515) (5554)

-Net Debt 111795 147328
+Net Debt

+111795

+147328

+Equity

+176247

-Equity 176247 143977
+143977

-Net debt to equity ratio 0.63 1.02
+Net debt to equity ratio

+0.63

+1.02

 - 43. The Group has considered the possible effects that may result from pandemic relating to COVID-19 on the carrying amounts of receivables, inventories, property, plant & equipment and intangible assets.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions, the Group has, at the date of approval of these Financial Statements, used internal and external sources of information, including economic forecasts and estimates from market sources, on the expected future performance of the Group.
 On the basis of evaluation and current indicators of future economic conditions, the Group expects to recover the carrying amounts of these assets and does not anticipate any impairment of these financial and non-financial assets.
 However, the impact assessment of COVID-19 is a continuing process, given the uncertainties associated with its nature and duration.
 The Group will continue to monitor any material changes to future economic conditions. - 44.
 The Group has used the borrowings from Banks and Financial Institutions for the specific purposes, for which it was taken at the Balance Sheet date. - 45.
 The Group has not revalued its Property, Plant and Equipment or Intangible Assets during the year. - 46.
 No Loans or Advances in the nature of loans are granted to promoters, directors, KMPs and the related parties (as defined under the Companies Act, 2013), either severally or jointly with any other person, that are repayable on demand or without specifying any terms or period of repayment. - 47.
 The Group does not hold any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the Rules made thereunder. - 48.
 The quarterly returns/ statements of current assets filed by the Group with Banks/ Financial Institutions in respect of borrowings from Banks/Financial Institutions on the basis of security of current assets are generally in agreement with the books of accounts. - 49.
 The Group has not been declared wilful defaulter by any Bank/Financial Institution/other lender. - 50.
 The Group does not have any transaction with companies struck off under Section 248 of Companies Act, 2013/ Section 560 of Companies Act, 1956. - 51.
 The Group does not have any layers prescribed under Clause (87) of Section 2 of the Act, read with Companies (Restriction on number of Layers) Rules, 2017.